 Direct debit/standing order - If you receive a regular invoice from us you may be able to pay by direct debit/standing order.
 Payments can be made directly from your bank or building society account.
 Please contact the billing and debt recovery team on 0161 793 2659 where staff will be able to help and advise you.

-Post Office - payments may be made by debit card, cash or cheque (payable to Post Office Limited) at any Post Office.
+Post Office - payments may be made by debit card or cash.
 This service is free.
 Please present your invoice to the cashier along with your payment - the invoice contains a barcode that is used to record your payment.

 Automated payments service - If you have a push button telephone you can use our automated payments service and make your payment by debit or credit card, this facility is available 24 hours a day on 0161 793 3325 (choose option 3 for sundry debtors).